sn00bol/sn00bol/README.md

-# Snoobol
+💨💨 Where the wind that make you comes here?

+Anways,
-17 yo old, and im aint making a movie name like something back on the rooms
+Im 17 yo old and im aint making a movie name like something back on the rooms

+Creator and only of Santaa, Dades Notes and some other small project

 CONTACT:
 * **Email:** [trancongbinhan2016@gmail.com](mailto:trancongbinhan2016@gmail.com)